 Community Lead for Planned Care and Cancer

 As a former General Secretary in London I am a member and a Fellow of the Institute of Welfare Officers and a former practice teacher for social workers.
 Through my work I have always had a good understanding of many of the communities needs medically and socially.
 I continue to be interested in the health and wellbeing of people; this is one of the reasons why I joined Accord.
 I think it’s important that we offer the best services we can to improve the lives of people in North East Lincolnshire and listen to their needs.

 Community Lead for Long Term Care and Support

 I became a member of Accord through a mail shot and now I’m here to represent all members of Accord in any way I can.
 It’s great to be part of something that will help the whole of North East Lincolnshire.
 I am particularly interested in older people and safeguarding adults.
 I believe that during this time of change it’s important that services are not lost and standards are maintained and improved.

-Community Contact for Women and Children
+Community Lead for Women and Children